Snap Yo Fingers

-"Snap Yo Fingers" is a 2006 American hip hop single by Atlanta-based rapper/producer Lil Jon.
+"Snap Yo Fingers" is a song by American rapper Lil Jon.
 It was originally intended to be the first single from Lil Jon's solo debut album, Crunk Rock.
 However, the release date of Crunk Rock was subsequently delayed.
-In August 2006, Lil Jon's label TVT Records released the second volume of its Crunk Hits rap compilation, and "Snap Yo Fingers" was the opening track.
+In August 2006, Lil Jon's label TVT Records released the second volume of its Crunk Hits compilation, and "Snap Yo Fingers" was the opening track.
 When Crunk Rock was finally released four years later, the song was left out of the album.

-The song was produced by Lil Jon and features E-40 and Sean P. The catchy, up-tempo and club oriented Southern hip hop track allowed the song to peak at number 7 on the U.S. Billboard Hot 100.
+The song was produced by Lil Jon and features E-40 and Sean Paul of YoungBloodZ.
+The catchy, club oriented Southern hip-hop track allowed the song to peak at number 7 on the U.S. Billboard Hot 100.

 On the Billboard Hot 100 and Hot R&B/Hip-Hop Songs charts, the song reached number seven and one, respectively.
 The music video was directed by Hype Williams.